varhss04/homi/DEPLOY_NOW.md

 ### Can't find project on Vercel?
 - Make sure GitHub repo is public OR Vercel has access

+### API returns HTML instead of JSON?
+- This means API route not found
+- Ensure you pushed `vercel.json` to GitHub
+- Redeploy after any config changes

 ## 📞 Need Help?